git-khandelwal/image-similarity/README.md

   Consider using vector databases like Faiss for faster, more scalable similarity searches.

+## References
+- K. He, X. Zhang, S. Ren, and J. Sun, "Deep Residual Learning for Image Recognition," in *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2016.
+[Paper Link](https://arxiv.org/abs/1512.03385)

  ## License
  This project is licensed under the MIT License.